buechler314/balloon_predictions/README.txt

-Property of Michigan Balloon Recovery and Satellite Testbed
+Property of Michigan Balloon Recovery and Satellite Testbed Last Updated: 6/5/2019

 ---------------- Balloon.py -------------------------------------
+MODULES NEEDED:

+import re
+import datetime
+import os
+import numpy as np
+import matplotlib.pyplot as plt import sys import random import time import pandas import json import requests import pickle

+DESCRIPTION:
-Contains multiple functions that can be called.
+- Contains multiple functions that can be called.
-Import balloon on any script that uses one of these functions
+- Import balloon on any script that uses one of these functions

+FUNCTIONS:
 - APRS_data = APRS(callsign)
 	- Function to get aprs data.
 	- Returns dictionary with lots of info from the aprs packet